 Students who wish to major in Arts and Technology should complete:

-The merging of arts and technology has created a competitive field with high growth potential.
-Graduates with degrees in arts and technology work in the entertainment, business, education, medical and science industries and more.
+Students graduating with an Arts and Technology degree embark on a highly competitive field with potential work opportunities in the entertainment, business, education, medical and science industries and more.

 The University’s Career Center is an important resource for students pursuing postgraduate employment.
 Licensed counselors are available to provide strategies for mastering job interviews, writing professional cover letters and resumes and connecting with campus recruiters, among other services.

 The BA in Arts and Technology requires students to channel selected coursework according to individual needs and specialties.
 Particular attention should be given to the prescribed electives for the major, and close consultation with academic advisors is highly recommended.
 Students majoring in ATEC may take courses in the following areas:

 Students in the School of Arts, Technology, and Emerging Communication are encouraged to explore the boundaries and the interrelationships of the major fields of study within the school.
 Consistent with its focus on the integration of the arts, sciences, humanities, communications and technology and a commitment to interdisciplinary education, the school has no conventional departments.
 Its curriculum is designed to allow study that crosses and transforms traditional disciplinary lines.

 Bachelor of Arts: Arts and Technology, Emerging Media and Communication

 Master of Arts: Arts and Technology, Emerging Media and Communication

 The Creative Automata Lab exists to explore how abstract foundation computing artifacts are represented.
 Representations include functions, equations, dynamic models and formal automata as well as the control and data involved in them.

 The ArtSciLab exists to support transdisciplinary innovation that involves art, scientific research, technology development and education.
 Research includes collaboration between artists and scientists who seek to investigate problems of cultural timeliness and societal urgency.